Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Statement of the connectedness theorem and regeneration of paths in the bordification

 \begin{thm}[Level sets are connected] Let $[\phi] \in\Out(\Gamma)$.
 For any $\e > 0 $ the set is connected in $\O(\Gamma)$ by simplicial paths.
 The set

 is connected by simplicial paths in $\overline{\O(\Gamma)}^\infty$.

 Moreover, connecting paths can be chosen so that the displacement $\lambda_\phi$ is continuous along them. \end{thm} The main goal of the paper is the proof of Theorem~\ref{tconnected}.
 The rough strategy is to prove that paths in the bordification can regenerate to paths in $\O(\Gamma)$ without increasing $\lambda$ too much.
 Then, the first claim will follow from the second, which we will prove via a peak-reduction argument.
 Proofs proceed via induction on the rank of $\Gamma$.
-(This is part of the reason that we need to fundamentally deal with the case where $\Gamma$ is disconnected).
+This is part of the reason that we need to fundamentally deal with the case where $\Gamma$ is disconnected.
+We remind that Theorem~\ref{tconnected}, if specialised to the case where $\Gamma$ is connected and vertex-groups are trivial, is a $CV_n$-statement about connectedness of level sets of, not necessarily irreducible, automorphisms of the free group $F_n$.